benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/lexicon.md

 - `PROX` proximal tense, used for events in the present.
 - `DIST` distal tense, used for the past and for hypotheticals.
-- `AOR` aorist tense, used for general statements, for timeless truths, and when the speaker does not care to mark tense.
+- `GNO` gnomic tense, used for general statements, for timeless truths, and when the speaker does not care to mark tense.

 ## Periphrastic Tenses